VoltDB/voltdb/examples/README.md

 Typing "./run.sh help" will also show the available targets for each example.

-When finished, hit Ctrl C in the server terminal window to stop the VoltDB database.
+When finished, hit Ctrl-C in the server terminal window to stop the VoltDB database.